JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 [//]: # (title: Retrieve data from web sources and APIs)

 Kotlin Notebook provides a powerful platform for accessing and manipulating data from various web sources and APIs.
-The [DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html) enables you to fetch and process data from online APIs.
+It simplifies data extraction and analysis tasks by offering an iterative environment where every step can be visualized for clarity.
-Whether you're extracting data, statistics, or other information, Kotlin Notebook simplifies these tasks by allowing you to connect to APIs, parse the JSON responses, and transform them into structured data formats for comprehensive analysis and visualization.
+When used in conjunction with the [DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html), Kotlin Notebook enables you to connect to APIs, parse JSON responses, and transform them into structured data formats for comprehensive analysis and visualization.

 For an example Notebook, see [DataFrame examples on GitHub](https://github.com/Kotlin/dataframe/blob/master/examples/notebooks/youtube/Youtube.ipynb).